 The rule of thumb is that if a meal normally bothers your stomach, avoid it for a few days before your flight just to be safe.

-Check-in and choose the right seat
+Check-in and Choose the Right Seat

 This may mean ditching first class, but you want to sit above the wings, around rows 10 to 30.
-Why?
 These spots are more stable, which means this position will reduce the feelings of turbulence Dr. Quay Snyder, the president of the Aviation Medicine Advisory Service, told Conde Nast Traveler.
 Even though the front of the plane (aka first class) is normally not too bumpy, you can experience motion sickness if the front wheels hit first when you land.
 Also, go for a window seat since it's advised that watching the horizon helps get your senses aligned by showing your body the motion it's going through.

-Crank the air
+Crank the Air

 When you're already feeling nauseated and sick, the last thing you want is to feel uncomfortably hot, too.
-By turning up your personal fan and pointing it at yourself.
+Improve your direct airflow by turning up your personal fan and pointing it at yourself.

-Sip a ginger ale
+Sip a Ginger Ale